The Trauma Research Foundation

 These reflexes govern our ‘fight and flight’ and ‘freeze” response.
 By working with this ancient code, we will explore how we can find safety in our bodies and quiet down our nervous system.
 Once we quiet down our survival response, we will explore additional reflexes that allow freedom in our body to experience the ‘here and now’ and joy.

-Sign up to our newsletter and be the first to get our news and updates direct to your inbox.
+Be the first to get our news and updates direct to your inbox.

 Follow us on social media